Skip to main content

 High school - generic image

-High Schools across Leigh and Atherton are going to be part of a government education pilot that will see 95,000 GCSE students in Manchester and the West Midlands receive their exam results digitally.
+Lowton C of E High School is going to be part of a government education pilot that will see 95,000 GCSE students in Manchester and the West Midlands receive their exam results digitally.

 This pilot is ahead of a national rollout that could save up to £30m per year, as well as staff time on admin tasks.